Six groups available for entry

 9. The judging panel have been selected by the Retail Interiors Association executive board on the basis of their expertise and experience with retail design and shopfitting.

 You will be asked to upload six - ten clear photographs measuring at at least 1200 pixels wide by 1200 pixels high.
 It is recommended that you include at least one image per visual component of the judging criteria.

 A typed explanation (up to 700 words) of the project, explaining the client’s brief, budget, floor area and tangible effects/results.

 A pdf version of the Floor plan showing overall concept and space planning.

 Please note: The administrator reserves the right to use submitted images for the Retail Interiors Association website and the Red Awards including the awards presentation events, and other ongoing publicity purposes.

-Important: Entries/projects must be authentic and have been completed between 1st June 2016 – 1st July 2017 and must not have been submitted into previous year’s Red Awards.
+Important: Entries/projects must be authentic and have been completed between 1st July 2020 – 1st December 2021 and must not have been submitted into previous year’s RED Awards.

 Failure to comply with the conditions set out above will result in disqualification at the discretion of the convenor.